digiapulssi/zabbix-proxy-setup/README.md

-Initialization script creates subdirectories for all volume mounts supported by [zabbix-proxy-sqllite3](https://hub.docker.com/r/zabbix/zabbix-proxy-sqlite3/) and all those are added to container by the proxy start script.
-Start script also adds odbc subdirectory to /var/lib/zabbix/odbc and ODBC configuration files to /etc to the container to configure database drivers.
+Initialization script creates subdirectories for all volume mounts supported by [zabbix-proxy-sqllite3](https://hub.docker.com/r/zabbix/zabbix-proxy-sqlite3/) and all those are added to container by `create-proxy.sh` script.
+The script also adds odbc subdirectory to /var/lib/zabbix/odbc and ODBC configuration files to /etc to the container to configure database drivers.